aneeqzia-isi/surgtoolloc2022-category-1/README.md

 5. Run `export.sh`.
 This script will will produce `surgtoolloc_trial.tar.gz` (you can change the name of your container by modifying the script).
 This is the file to be used when uploading the algorithm to Grand Challenge.

-## Uploading your container to the MICCAI platform
+## Uploading your container to the grand-challenge platform

 1. Create a new algorithm [here](https://grand-challenge.org/algorithms/create/).
 Fill in the fields as specified on the form.